Eden-Sun/coffee-webpack-for-angular1/README.md

-# gulp-coffee-webpack
+# example for angular 1.x
-use gulp and webpack building and all setting are using coffeescript
+scripts and all setting are using coffeescript

 ## why need gulp ?